AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. User Request: Your internet request is routed through the proxy instead of going directly from your device to the destination server.

-3. Receiving the Response: The target website or service sends a response to the proxy server, which then forwards it back to you.
+3. Receiving the Response: The target website or service sends a response to the proxy server, which then forwards it to you.

 4. Shared Usage: Because multiple users access the proxy at the same time, your internet traffic is less isolated compared to a dedicated proxy, which is used exclusively by a single user.

-Comparing shared proxies with dedicated proxies
+Shared proxies vs dedicated proxies

 Performance